-This course introduces students to fundamental concepts of computer Internet-working including the TCP/IP transport-layer protocol; Cisco router hardware and software architecture: Cisco IOS software configuration, backup, upgrade, and load; and static and dynamic routing.
+This course introduces students to fundamental concepts of computer Internet-working including network topology, cabling (media), electrical considerations, the OSI model, Internet Protocol (IP) addressing, bridges, switches, hubs, and routers.
 Students will be expected to apply knowledge and skills learned in this term to successive Internet-working courses.
 This course is the first in a series of courses (4) which will prepare students to take the Cisco CCNA Certification Exam.

-CIS6244 Network Academy Fundamentals II
+CIS6244/ELEC6244 Network Academy Fundamentals II

 This course introduces students to fundamental concepts of computer Internet working including the TCP/IP transport-layer protocol; Cisco router hardware and software architecture; Cisco IOS software configuration, backup, upgrade, load; static and dynamic routing.
-Students will be expected to apply knowledge and skills learned in this term to successive internet-working courses.
+Students will be expected to apply knowledge and skills learned in this term to successive Internet-working courses.
 This course is the second in a series of courses (4) which will prepare students to take the Cisco CCNA Certification Exam.
-Prerequisite: CIS6243.
+Prerequisite: CIS6243 or ELEC6243.

-CIS6245 Network Academy Fundamentals III
+CIS6245/ELEC6245 Network Academy Fundamentals III

-This course introduces students to fundamental concepts of computer Internet-working including IGRP routing protocols; LAN segmentation; and techniques that allow networks to automatically reconfigure themselves to overcome, Local Area Network theory and design routing Novell IPX protocol.
+(3 lec, 3 lab hrs/wk) 3 credits This course introduces students to fundamental concepts of computer Internet-working including IGRP routing protocols; LAN segmentation; and techniques that allow networks to automatically reconfigure themselves to overcome, Local Area Network theory and design; routing Novell IPX protocol.
 Students will be expected to apply knowledge and skills learned in this term to successive Internetworking courses.
 This course is the third in a series of courses (4) which will prepare students to take the Cisco CCNA Certification Exam.
+Prerequisite: CIS6244 or ELEC6244.

-CIS6246 Network Academy Fundamentals IV 3 credits (6 lec-lab hrs/wk)
+CIS6246/ELEC6246 Network Academy Fundamentals IV

-This course introduces students to fundamental concepts of computer Internet-working including Wide Area Network (WAN) theory and design; Pointto-Point Protocol data transfer; Integrated Services Digital Network (ISDN) data transfer; and Frame Relay data transfer.
+3 credits (3 lec, 3 lab hrs/wk) This course introduces students to fundamental concepts of computer Internet-working including Wide Area Network (WAN) theory and design; Pointto-Point Protocol data transfer; Integrated Services Digital Network (ISDN) data transfer; and Frame Relay data transfer.
 Students will be expected to apply knowledge and skills learned in this term to successive internet-working courses.
 This course is the fourth in a series of courses (4) which will prepare students to take the Cisco CCNA Certification Exam.
+Prerequisite: CIS6245 or ELEC6245.

-CIS6247 Network Academy Fundamentals V: Cisco Advanced Routing
+CIS6247 Network Academy Fundamentals V: CISCO Advanced Routing

-This course introduces students to advanced concepts of internet-working routing and routing protocols.
+(4 lec, 4 TBA lab hrs/wk) 5 credits This course introduces students to advanced concepts of internetwork routing and routing protocols.
 Students will learn of the need to extend the current Internet Protocol address space by using Classless Inter Domain Routing (CIDR), Variable Length Subnet Masks (VLSM), Network Address Translation (NAT) and private IP addresses.
 Students will learn how to implement advanced routing protocols that support these features.
 Students will also learn about routing between Autonomous Systems using BGP and exterior gateway protocol.
 Students will be expected to apply knowledge and skills learned in this term to successive Internet-working courses.
 This course is the first in a series of courses (4) which will prepare students to take the Cisco CCNP Certification Exam.
+Prerequisite: CIS6246 or ELEC6246.